-Two NGOs are collaborating on the Egyptian campaign for the Street Child World Cup: Hope Village, and I the Egyptian and FACE for Children in Need.
+Three NGOs collaborated on the Egyptian campaign for the Street Child World Cup Rio 2014: Hope Village, I the Egyptian and FACE for Children in Need.

 Population: 82.5 million (2011)